Heuristics on pairing-friendly abelian varieties: Introduction

-We now describe the conditions that a triple $(r,C,q)$ as above must satisfy in order that the associated isogeny class of abelian varieties be pairing-friendly.
+We now describe the conditions that a triple $(r,C,q)$ as above must satisfy assuming it is associated to an isogeny class of abelian varieties $A$ that are pairing-friendly.
 We refer to \cite{FST} (in the case of elliptic curves) and \cite{F} (in any dimension) for background and motivation.

 By definition, the \emph{rho-value} of the triple is $\rho=\rho(A)=\rho(r,C,q)=\frac{g\log{q}}{\log{r}}$, where $A$ is any member of the corresponding isogeny class and $g$ is the dimension of $A$.